Tanjiro Kamado

-Tanjiro Kamado (竈門 炭治郎, Kamado Tanjirō) is a fictional character and the main protagonist of Koyoharu Gotouge's manga series Demon Slayer: Kimetsu no Yaiba.
+Tanjiro Kamado (竈門 炭治郎, Kamado Tanjirō) is a fictional character and the main protagonist of the manga series Demon Slayer: Kimetsu no Yaiba, created by Koyoharu Gotouge.
 Tanjiro goes on a quest to restore the humanity of his sister, Nezuko, after his family was killed and his sister was transformed into a demon by Muzan Kibutsuji following an attack that resulted in the death of his other relatives.
 After an encounter with Giyu Tomioka, a demon slayer, Tanjiro is recruited by Giyu to also become a demon slayer to help his sister turn human again and avenge his family.
 He uses Hinokami Kagura (Sun Breathing) with his sword.
 Tanjiro is a prominent member and character in the Demon Slayer Corps and the archenemy of Muzan and Akaza.

 Besides Ufotable's Demon Slayer: Kimetsu no Yaiba anime adaptation, Tanjiro has also appeared in a light novel that acts as a prequel to the manga.

 Gotouge created Tanjiro following a suggestion from their editor of having a bright main character who would stand out in his dark narrative.
 His design was partially influenced by Himura Kenshin from Nobuhiro Watsuki's manga Rurouni Kenshin.
 The character is primarily voiced by Natsuki Hanae in Japanese and Zach Aguilar in English.

 Tanjiro has been well received by manga and anime critics due to his empathetic nature towards others and relationship with his sister.
 This has led to the character winning multiple awards with Hanae's performance as him also receiving one.
-Aguilar's performance was also well-received.
+Aguilar's performance was also well received.